ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 For existing IVAs, their state and the number of bound datasets should be displayed.
 Each IVA should have a "delete" button.
 When an IVA is still bound to a dataset, a warning should be displayed before the deletion.

 Each existing IVA in the state `unverified` should have a button "request verification".
-Each IVA in the state `code-transmitted` should have a button `verify`.
+Each IVA in the state `code-transmitted` should have a button
+"enter verification code".

 After clicking "request verification", the state of the IVA should be moved from `unverified` to `code_requested`, a confirmation email should be sent to the user and a notification email should be sent to a data steward.